Rayffer/Rayffer/README.md

 A custom tool to run TTRPG games easing most of the management tasks that make the DM life hard, based on the 5e SRD.

+A WPF client consuming the SpaceTraders.io api to interact and automate stuff.

 I am also working on contributing to the tools I consume on this project like [ScottPlot](https://github.com/ScottPlot/ScottPlot) as well as a variety of side projects aimed at easing my work and keeping up to date.

 ## Currently learning